jmainhard/aoc-2024/README.md

-# Advent of Code 2024 TypesScript Template
+# Advent of Code 2024 TypesScript

-This is a TypeScript template for [advent of code 2024](https://adventofcode.com/2024).
+This is my solutions repository for [advent of code 2024](https://adventofcode.com/2024).

-The template was built with
+Built with:

 - [pnpm](https://pnpm.io/)
 - [typescript](https://www.typescriptlang.org/)